Leonid10011/ecommerce-backend/documentation.md

 ## Purpose

 The product entity represents the main data of an ecommerce application.
-It stores various basic ifnormation like name, price and a description.
+It stores various basic information like name, price and a description.
 Additional information, like quantity and sizes is managed through joined tables like `product_size` or `prodcut_category`.

 ## Relationship
 - Many-To-Many with `category` : Each product can belong to many categories